duinomaker/HexoBlog/source/SICP/exercises/2-1/index.md

 Intervals don't have identity, but real numbers do.
 I have devised an approach to eliminate these uncertainties.
 That is, settle the numbers into their corresponding intervals ***randomly*** before evaluating the expression.
 After repeating the “settle-evaluate” loop for say $100,000$ times, we'll get a decent approximation to the actual interval.

-My approach is inspired by the Monte-Carlo methods, which rely on repeated random sampling to obtain numerical results.
+My approach is inspired by the Monte Carlo methods, which rely on repeated random sampling to obtain numerical results.
 The approach may be time-consuming since the evaluation has to be carried out a great many times before the approximation becomes precise enough.
 But it will always give the right answer.

-Sample code written in Python is given below.
+My code written in Python is given below:

 ``` python random-sampling.py
 import random